Public preschools in the ACT

-In ACT public schools, children who turn four on or before 30 April can start preschool that year (15 hours per week).
+Children who turn four on or before April 30 can start preschool that year (attending 15 hours per week).
 Children turning four after 30 April, can start preschool the following year.
 Early entry to preschool is available through the Education Directorate's early entry criteria for eligible families.
-For details about where you can enrol in preschool, and how to enrol in preschool, as well as early childhood education and care (ECEC) service providers, see the ACT Education Directorate starting preschool website.
+For details about how to enrol in preschool and early childhood education and care (ECEC) service providers, see the ACT Education Directorate starting preschool website.

 - FAQ about preschools and playschools in the ACT

 - Transition to School Guide to starting school/preschool.